 The truth: First, let’s tackle the idea that 5G can transmit the virus.
 At the moment, public health organizations like the Centers for Disease Control and Prevention (CDC) describe the transmission mechanism like so: “The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.”

 It should be noted that 5G is a spectrum of electromagnetic waves, not droplets.
 Although viruses can survive for a limited time outside of a host, it’s generally a short period (research indicates that coronavirus can survive for up to 72 hours on stainless steel or plastic surfaces).
-There is no evidence that radio waves can transmit the virus, nor that
+There is no evidence that radio waves can transmit the virus, nor that 5G towers could sustain the virus for any significant amount of time.

 As for whether 5G weakens the immune system: According to the World Health Organization, “to date, and after much research performed, no adverse health effect has been causally linked with exposure to wireless technologies.”
 Finally,